Tiga Dara: Plot

 Three sisters—Nunung (Chitra Dewi), Nana (Mieke Wijaya) and Nenny (Indriati Iskak)—are being raised by their grandmother (Fifi Young) in Jakarta after their mother's death.
 Though the sisters' father Sukandar (Hassan Sanusi) lives with them, he is too involved in his own work to pay them heed.

-While the sisters are out with Nana's boyfriend Herman (Bambang Irawan), their grandmother tells Sukandar than she will not live to see Nunung, already aged 29, marry.
-He agrees to invite his colleagues to the house.
-When they come several days later, Nunung impresses all present with her piano-playing and singing.
+While the sisters are out with Nana's boyfriend Herman (Bambang Irawan), their grandmother tells Sukandar that before she dies, she wants the 29-year-old Nunung married, something their mother had wished to see.
+He agrees to invite his colleagues to the house, and Nunung impresses them by playing piano and singing.
 However, the men are all too old, and Nunung's grandmother insists that Sukandar find a younger man.
-Nenny, overhearing the conversation, suggests that they hold a party; this too is a failure, as Nunung takes no interest in the festivities.
+Nenny, eavesdropping, suggests that they hold a party; however throughout, Nunung is completely disinterested.

-Nana is then asked to take Nunung out with her, in the hopes that the eldest sister will meet a marriageable young man.
+Nana is then asked to take Nunung out with her, in the hopes that she will meet a man herself.
 At a party, while Nana mingles with several men, Nunung sits out every dance and eventually leaves with Herman.
-Asked why she has returned home, Nunung tells her grandmother that she felt too old among the younger party-goers and asks why she was told to go.
-Nenny, again eavesdropping, shouts out that their grandmother is hoping to find her a husband.
+She tells her grandmother that she felt too old among the younger partygoers and asks why she was told to go.
+Nenny, again eavesdropping, shouts out the truth.
 Though Nunung is initially angered, she understands her grandmother's intentions.

 The following day, Nunung is stricken by a scooter driven by Toto (Rendra Karno).
-Despite an injured leg, Nunung insists on taking a pedicab home; without her knowledge, Toto follows her.
-He later returns to apologize, and, though Nunung treats him harshly, is quickly accepted by Nana and her grandmother.
+Despite an injured leg, Nunung insists on taking a pedicab home; without her knowledge, Toto follows her to apologize, and, though Nunung treats him harshly, is quickly accepted by Nana and her grandmother.
 Nana asks Toto to visit frequently, and over the next several days Nana pushes away Herman.
 Nenny, meanwhile, uses her sister's interest in Toto to become closer to Herman.
-When Nana announces that she and Toto are engaged, her grandmother is furious; if Nana marries before her sister, she says, Nunung will never marry.
+When Nana announces that she and Toto are engaged, her grandmother is furious, worrying that Nunung will never marry.

 After Nana and Nunung fight, their guardians decide that it is best for Nunung to go the home of her uncle Tamsil (Usmar Ismail) in Bandung and rest.
-While there, Nunung writes a letter to her father that Joni kisses her goodnight every day.
+While there, Nunung writes a letter, saying that a person named Joni kisses her goodnight every day.
 This news sparks Nenny's titillation and Toto's jealousy.
 Nana insists that Toto choose between her and Nunung; Toto decides to go to Bandung and protest Joni's impropriety.
 He confronts Nunung and confesses his love for her.
-She spitefully tells him that she sleeps in the same room as Joni every night.
+She spitefully says that she sleeps in the same room as Joni every night.

 Herman, at the insistence of Nana, takes the remainder of the family to Bandung, where they meet up with Toto, Nunung, and Tamsil's family.
 As Tamsil introduces his sons, Joni is revealed to be a young child.
 Nunung and Toto embrace, while Nana and Herman make up.